thunderingmarmot/OOP23-objectonepiece/README.md

+> [!WARNING]
+> Before doing your first commit (or when you use a new machine), assure with `git config --list` that:
+>
+> You set your real name with `git config --global user.name "Your name"
+>
+> Set your institutional e-mail with `git config --global user.email "name.surname@studio.unibo.it"`

 Email dei componenti:

 tommaso.detommaso@studio.unibo.it

 matteo.giorgini12@studio.unibo.it

 leonardo.grimaldi2@studio.unibo.it

 edoardo.scorza@studio.unibo.it

 Il gruppo si pone come obiettivo quello di realizzare un videogioco di esplorazione